The market leader

-To ensure this true market leader keeps its competitive edge, Airbus continues to invest in improvements across the product line, including development of the A320neo new engine option, enhancements to the jetliner’s aerodynamics such as Sharklets wingtip devices, upgrades to the widest passenger cabin in its class, and extended service intervals for the airframe.
+To ensure this true market leader keeps its competitive edge, Airbus continues to invest in improvements across the product line, including development of the A320neo (new engine option) Family, enhancements to the jetliner’s aerodynamics such as Sharklets wingtip devices, upgrades to the widest passenger cabin in its class, and extended service intervals for the airframe.

-Airbus has booked nearly 2,700 firm orders for new engine option aircraft as of early July 2014, comprising an important percentage of the more than 10,300 overall orders logged by Airbus for the entire A320 Family.
+Airbus has booked over 3,000 firm orders for new engine option aircraft, comprising an important percentage of the more than 10,500 overall orders logged by Airbus for the entire A320 Family.

-The A320neo provides minimum change with maximum benefit for the A319, A320 and A321 through the incorporation of two new engine choices – the PW1100G PurePower from Pratt & Whitney and CFM International’s LEAP-1A – along with Airbus’ Sharklets large wing tip devices.
+The A320neo provides minimum change with maximum benefit for the A319, A320 and A321 through the incorporation of two new engine choices – the PurePower PW1100G-JM from Pratt & Whitney and CFM International’s LEAP-1A – along with Airbus’ Sharklets large wingtip devices.

 These improvements will deliver fuel savings of 15 per cent and an additional flight distance of 500 nautical miles (950 kilometres), or the ability to carry two tonnes more payload at a given range.
 For the environment, the A320neo’s fuel savings translate into some 3,600 tonnes less CO2 per aircraft per year.

 Additionally, the A320neo will provide a double-digit reduction in NOx emissions and reduced engine noise.